-Small business owners that have made it past year one are probably aware of the five Ps of marketing: product, place, promotion, price and profit.
-We can assume that the product or service has some measure of success since the business is still standing, and that you have a location, be it a virtual or physical domain, from which you makes sales.
-By now, hopefully the business also has a firm pricing model in place that makes sense with the local market.
+Small business owners that have made it past year one are probably aware of the five Ps of marketing: product, place, promotion, price, and profit.
+We can assume that the product or service has some measure of success since the business is still standing and that you have a location, be it a virtual or physical domain, from which you makes sales.
+By now, hopefully, the business also has a firm pricing model in place that makes sense to the local market.

 Promotion and profit, however, may not have landed yet.
 Sometimes a local or regional population will automatically take to a recently established business like bees to honey.
 But more often than not, establishing a strong enough presence that a business sells itself takes time.
 More importantly, it demands a concerted effort toward becoming more deeply embedded in the culture of the community or region.
 Taking ads in the local paper, building a website, and getting a company Facebook page are good places to start, but they’re not nearly enough.

 Now that you’ve announced your presence, it’s time to establish it.

 Even a company with no stakes beyond its regional market needs a strong web presence to succeed.
 This is because it needs to be wherever its potential customers are, and chances are, that’s on the internet.
 This goes beyond having a well-designed website that gets the business’s mission across clearly and makes it easy for customers to get in touch with the company for consultations, service requests, purchases, etc. It calls for targeted outreach to local web users in the following ways: